Health of mothers and babies

 Resuscitation is undertaken to establish independent breathing and heartbeat or to treat depressed respiratory effort and to correct metabolic disturbances.
 Resuscitation methods range from less intrusive methods like suction or oxygen therapy to more intrusive methods, such as external cardiac massage and ventilation.
 More than one type of resuscitation method can be recorded.

-Almost 1 in 5 (19%) liveborn babies required active resuscitation immediately after birth in 2019.
-Where resuscitation was required, continuous positive pressure ventilation (CPAP) was reported as the most used method nationally and external cardiac compressions as the least common method.
+In 2020, 80% of liveborn babies did not require resuscitation.
+Where resuscitation was required, continuous positive airway pressure (CPAP) ventilation was reported as the most commonly used method and external cardiac compressions as the least common method.

 Babies who required resuscitation were also more likely to have an Apgar score of less than 7, be of low birthweight, be born pre-term, and be born as part of a multiple birth.